SPM-Planta Basura@Energía

 Furthermore, our flagship project has the public approval of Dominicana Limpia (Clean Dominican Country Plan) and other local actors who have joined our coalition of allies.

 The Caribbean offers the ideal context for Waste-to-Energy power plants.
+Our team is pursuing opportunities in:

 • Trinidad y Tobago